SeedSigner/seedsigner/README.md

 Considerations:
 .
 Built to be compatible with Specter-desktop Bitcoin wallet .
-Be patient, it takes a couple of minutes for the menu to come up after applying power to the Pi Zero .
+Be patient, it takes a couple of minutes for the menu to come up after applying power to the Pi Zero (when you see the "static" you're almost there!)
+.
 For now, ALWAYS opt to use animated QR codes in Specter-desktop .
 Make sure your seed is correct (no error checking currently implemented) .
 Mainnet is only option; test with SMALL AMOUNTS of bitcoin